croque-scp/scp/README.md

 ### How to make a big contribution

+If you want to make a big contribution (i.e. changing lots of files, or if you need to copy files, or if you want to change how the build works), you'll need to set up a copy of this repository on your computer for local development.

 These instructions are written for prospective contributors who are not familiar with command line development.
 Having some command line experience will help a lot.
 If the thought of using Linux, the command line and Git makes